coffeemug28/kef-kube1-mk1-psu-replica-pcb/README.md

 <ul>
   <li>Two instances of JP6 on the silk screen.
 The rightmost one should really say JP5, but it's not really important.
 It's just a jumper wire, so you can't get it wrong.</li>
 </ul>

+<h1>Feedback / Questions</h1>
+<p>Just open a new issue if you have something to comment or ask.
+I might not be very active here, so it could take some time before I reply.</p>